 Where is the most expensive place to send your employees for a business trip?

-There is no doubt that business travel is on the rise worldwide.
-After year-on-year growth of 3.5% in 2016, the Global Business Travel Association (GBTA) predicts that the corporate travel sector is going to grow by a further 6.1% and 7% in 2019 and 2020.
+There is no doubt that business travel is on the rise worldwide - in 2016 the Global Business Travel Association (GBTA) reported year-on-year growth of 3.5% and predicts that the corporate travel sector is going to grow by a further 6.1% and 7% in 2019 and 2020, respectively.

 Consumer Preferences - How is Corporate Travel Changing?

-International business trips have traditionally been perceived as a huge inconvenience at both the professional and personal level.
-But there is is now an interesting trend emerging - the rise of “bleisure trips”, i.e. mixing business with pleasure.
-Wanderlust millennials are seizing opportunities to see new parts of the world by extending their work trips into the weekend or even using vacation days.
+Up until now international business trips have typically been perceived as a huge inconvenience at both the professional and personal level but there is is now an interesting trend emerging - the rise of “bleisure trips” i.e. mixing business with pleasure.
+Wanderlust millennials are now seizing opportunities provided by employers to see new parts of the world by extending their stay into the weekend or even using vacation days.

-The biggest change, however, is how people like to spend their time when overseas for work.
-Airbnb says changing behaviours of the younger workforce, who are seeking out more authentic experiences, are leading this shift.
-In an interview with CNBC in 2016, the online accommodation marketplace claimed they had signed key partnerships with big name brands including Google and Morgan Stanley, proving that businesses are now more open to alternative private rentals instead of traditional hotels.
+The biggest change, however, is how people like to spend their time when overseas for work and in Airbnb says this shift is being led by behaviours of the younger workforce who are seeking out more authentic experiences.
+In an interview with CNBC IN 2016 the online accommodation comparison site claimed that they had signed key partnerships with big name brands including Google and Morgan Stanley, proving that businesses are now more open to alternative private rentals instead of traditional hotels.

-This year Airbnb created a brand new category specifically targeted at corporate travelers.
-Visitors can browse through curated lists of homes that have all the amenities someone might need if they were working remotely, including 24/7 self check-in, WiFi and workspace for a laptop.
+This year Airbnb created a brand new category specifically targeted at corporate travelers with a curated list of homes that have all the amenities someone might need if they were working remotely including 24/7 self check-in, wifi and adequate workspace for a laptop.